jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     * Can map any input to any desired output

+* PLAs are effectively decoders where the single decoded output signal may activate multiple final outputs
-* PLAs consist of two main parts
+* They consist of two main parts

     * A collection of and gates, called an and array, which acts as a decoder
     * A collection of or gates, called an or array, which activates an output when specific decoded signals are high